adamfowleruk/mljs/planning.md

    - DONE BUG: Widgets: Data explorer widget shows extra two boxes when drawing Wendy (Doesn't remove original link boxes when redrawing?)
    - ?
 Widgets: Give the data explorer the same document title heuristics as the search results widget.
 (E.g. XHTML title element value)
    - Widgets: Add a view document link to the data explorer when rendering a document node (Links to different app URL)
+ - Immediate explorer
+  - Left hand side Subject of interest
+  - Related content below
+  - Related subjects to right
+  - Navigating onward redraws, shows parent (previous) Subject above new subject of interest

+DEFERRED from 1.8 Theme: Visualisations
+ - Widgets: Document Collector dropbox (also supports the searchresults document title, result summary plugins)
+ - Widgets: search bar: Suppress facets, sorting shown within text query bar
+ - Widgets: search bar: Support boolean AND, OR, ( and ), NOT
+ - Widgets: save search
+ - Widgets: searchsorter: OOTB support for newest first/oldest first based on MarkLogic created and last modified dates
+ - Widgets: searchperpage: Number of results to show per page 25 | 50 | 100 for example
+ - Widgets: layouts to support collapsable zones (like springer images search modification left hand column)
+ - Widgets: MLJS App wide settings in DB, generated from /mljs/app.json on webapp directory (E.g. for new application)
+ - Core: searchcontext
+  - Rework how facets are contributed - can't override at the moment, only contribute - causes facets to reappear
+  - Allow AND or OR queries for text queries by default (defaults to AND at the moment)
+  - Support for non exact matches (query options? query itself?) - E.g. wildcards
  - Missed 1.2 (Dec 2013) - Medium Priority - targets
   - IN PROGRESS Widget: RDB2RDF in test app
    - Remove jQuery specific code